-HELENA, Montana — Montana's seasonally adjusted unemployment rate rose slightly to 4.6 percent in July.
+HELENA, Montana — Montana's seasonally-adjusted unemployment rate dropped slightly to 4.5 percent in October.